BirchM93/Project/README.md

     <img src = "assets/images/screenshots/mobileview1.png">
     <img src = "assets/images/screenshots/mobileview2.png">

-    -   Navigation menu will collapse into a hamburger menu icon on smaller screens such as tablets and mobile phones to make it user friendly and appealing.
+    -   The navigation menu will collapse into a hamburger menu icon on smaller screens such as tablets and mobile phones to make it user friendly and appealing.
-    -   When the hamburger menu icon is clicked a drop down menu will appear with the navbar items.
+    -   When the hamburger menu icon has clicked a drop-down menu will appear with the navbar items.

 ### Features Left to Implement